oppia/oppia-web-developer-docs/How-to-develop-for-i18n.md

 When adding new string to the html code in Oppia, please have into account the following tips to prevent FoUC:
 - The FoUC behaves differently in the preferred language (English) and all the other languages.
 Please be sure to manually check there is no FoUC in both cases.
 - Add the translation key inside the html tag as value of the translate attribute.
 This will prevent the key from showing for a moment, instead, the place for the string will appear empty.
-- If the string is in a very visible place and there is FoUC in the preferred language, add the key and the translation into the constant `DEFAULT_TRANSLATIONS` defined in core/templates/dev/head/i18n.js
+- If the string is in a very visible place and there is FoUC in the preferred language, add the key and the translation into the constant `DEFAULT_TRANSLATIONS` defined in the file [i18n.js](https://github.com/oppia/oppia/blob/develop/core/templates/dev/head/i18n.js)

 ## Titles